 - front pattern piece of a pattern without darts (like the Onyx)

 Step 1: Prepare pattern piece

 Start with drafting in the seam allowances on the armhole and side seam.
-They are 5/8″ (1.5 cm) for the side seam and 3/8″ (1 cm) for the armhole.
+They are 5/8″ (1.5 cm) for the side seam and 3/8″ (1 cm) for the armhole on the Onyx Shirt.
 Then hold the pattern piece to your body and determine your apex (that’s Latin for peak or top, so in this case a fancy word for nipple).
 Mark it on the pattern.

 Step 2: Draft and shift